-Kate Kacynski is a litigator on the firm’s employment and civil rights team, representing clients who have experienced retaliation, sexual assault, harassment, and discrimination on the basis of sex, age, national origin, religion, and disability.
+Kate Kacynski handles all manner of employment and civil rights cases, representing clients who have experienced retaliation, sexual assault, harassment, and discrimination on the basis of sex, age, national origin, religion, and disability.
 Kate’s practice combines her legal knowledge and strategic acumen with her empathy and desire to serve others, as she helps clients navigate the legal side of some of their toughest times.

 Kate earned her J.D. cum laude from the University of Georgia School of Law in 2016.
 She served as the Executive Notes Editor for the Journal of Intellectual Property Law and competed as a member of the school’s moot court program, for which she was inducted in the Order of Barristers.
 Her team finished as national quarterfinalists in the 2016 ABA National Appellate Advocacy Competition and their brief won the NAAC’s 2016 National Best Brief Award and the Scribes, the American Society of Legal Writers, 2017 National Best Brief Award.
 Kate also participated in Georgia Law’s Appellate Advocacy Clinic, where she represented a client before the Court of Appeals for the D.C.
 Circuit in a whistleblower retaliation case.
 Kate earned her B.A. in English and Political Science from Colgate University in 2011.